 - Any additional documents requested by the consular officer

 But before you submit your application, it is important to keep in mind that the documents must be in the English language.
-Because of this, any Thai documents you hold will need to be notarized, translated, and legalized by a certified professional and/or the Thai Ministry of Foreign Affairs before you can use them in your US Tourist Visa application.
+Because of this, any Thai documents you hold will need to be notarized, translated, and legalized by a certified professional and/or the Thai Ministry of Foreign Affairs before you can use them in your US Visa application.

 What is the US Tourist Visa Application Process from Thailand?